blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Android Boot Internals.md

 ## How to dump firmware
 ## How to unlock bootloader
 ## How to bypass encryption
-- dm-verity
+- DM-Verity
 	- It's a Linux kernel security feature to verify if a block read from a block device contains a specific hash.
-	- dm stands for Device Mapper
+	- DM stands for Device Mapper
 	- It uses a tree of SHA256 hashes to verify blocks as they are read from a block device to ensure that files have not changed between reboots or by unauthorized modifications.
 	- DM-Verity by itself does not encrypt, and it only shows a 5s warning that can be skipped, if files are modified
+- FS-Verity
+	- An alternative to DM-Verity in BTRFS
 - ForceEncrypt
 	-
 - DM-Verity Storage